Aerex0/24154022_CSOC_INFOSEC/Week_1/ctf_writeup.markdown

 What is the full email address used by the attacker?

 ##### Solution:
-Using the username `SakuraSnowAngelAiko`, we search Google for associated accounts:
+Using the username `SakuraSnowAngelAiko`, we search Google for associated accounts using sherlock :

 This reveals a GitHub profile: `https://github.com/sakurasnowangelaiko`.
 Browsing the repositories, I find a `PGP` repository containing a `publickey` file.
 We can either use gpg on the PGP file or use an online PGP decoder to get the details which consist the email of the attacker.